adoptium/api.adoptium.net/CONTRIBUTING.md

 ## Testing

-**WARN** This API is critical to the success of AdoptOpenJDK therefore it is essential that tests are provided for all new functionality.
+**WARN** This API is critical to the success of Adoptium therefore it is essential that tests are provided for all new functionality.

 ### Code Coverage